Recruiting

 Frequently Asked Questions

-Once you identify a position that interests you, select “Apply.”
-You will then be able to complete an application and submit it for the position.
-The next position you apply for will then bring up your information in another application form that you can correct/change if needed.
+Once you identify a position that interests you, you will have to select the job title for the detailed page of the posting.
+On this page, you will see a link that says “Apply.”
+You will then be able to fill out an application and apply for the position.
+In the next position you apply for, you can choose “Use My Last Application” to bring up your information in another application form that you can correct/change if needed.

 A status of “We are currently reviewing all applications” means your application is being reviewed by the search committee.
 Dependent on various reasons, the length of time it takes to complete a recruitment process may vary from one week to several months.
 The hiring department will contact you directly if you have been selected for an interview, or you will receive an email stating when the position has been filled or withdrawn (as long as you included your email address on your application).